distillant/molsim/README.md

 # molsim
-prototype 3d molecule assembly tool. after pulling code from git, install dependencies using: npm install
+Prototype 3d molecule assembly tool.

+After pulling code from git, install dependencies using:

+`npm install`

-to build code, type:
+To build production code, type:

-npm run webpack
+`npm run webpack`

-if you want to edit code with live reloading type: npm run watchit
+Edit code with live reloading type:

+`npm run watchit`

-Use your browser to open index.html file in the root directory to view the app.
+Then use your browser to open index.html file in the root directory to view the app.

-to execute unit tests, type:
+To execute unit tests, type:

-npm test
+`npm test`